-The ease of depositing and withdrawing money at your will, led to the popularity of savings accounts.
-Today there are several better options, which offer the same convenience and features at a better rate of interests.
+The ease of depositing and withdrawing money at your will led to the popularity of savings accounts.
+Today, several better options offer the same convenience and features at a better rate of interest.

 Check out these profitable alternatives to the traditional savings account, where you can put your money to work for you:

 Liquid funds come across as one of the best options for savings.
-These are debt mutual funds where you invest in short-term, government debt instruments like treasury bills, government securities and call money that pose least risk.
+These are debt mutual funds where you invest in short-term, government debt instruments like treasury bills, government securities, and call money that pose the least risk.